msalemor/azure-appservice-vs-as/README.md

 - Hardware and Network isolation
 - Deployed inside a vnet
 - External and internal modes
-  - In internal mode the app service gets a private IP
+  - In internal mode the app service gets a private IP and can talk to services on the VNet
+  - in external mode the app services gets a public IP and can talk to services on the VNet

 ### 3.1 - DNS requirements